jifalops/app-starter/README.md

 merge in new changes or rebase your project on top of app-starter.

 ```
-# If others are working from origin/master
+# If others are working from origin/master, or you are working from multiple places.
 git merge app-starter master
 git push origin master
 ```